getsentry/hackweek-feature-flags/Script.md

     "What is going on?"

-    Cryptobro looks at his phone on a Tweet that says that Fahrenheit is going bankrypt and rolling out HODL mode.
+    Cryptobro looks at his phone on a Tweet that says that Fahrenheit is going bankrupt and rolling out HODL mode.

 Kaminski enters the room: